tsubasa1202/Agora-iOS-Tutorial-Swift-1to1/README.en.md

 This demo is written in **Swift**, you can find **Objective-C** version here: [Agora-iOS-Tutorial-Objective-C-1to1](https://github.com/AgoraIO/Agora-iOS-Tutorial-Objective-C-1to1)

-A full-fledged demo can find here: [OpenVideoCall-iOS](https://github.com/AgoraIO/OpenVideoCall-iOS)
+A full-fledged demo can be found here: [OpenVideoCall-iOS](https://github.com/AgoraIO/OpenVideoCall-iOS)

 Agora Video SDK supports iOS / Android / Windows / macOS etc. You can find demos of these platform here: